+USVI Capital Improvement Grant Program

+Bipartisan Infrastructure Law

+Intended Use Plan FY2023

+Appendix B2

-USVI Capital Improvement Grant Program Consolidated DW & CW Capitalization Grant Intended Use Plan FY22/23 Appendix B2 Page 7 of 16 a) Water Quality Violations - A project where the excessive flows attributable to I/I cause documented water quality degradation 60 points b) Average daily flow exceeds plant capacity - A project where excessive (I/I) causes the average daily flow to the treatment plant to exceed the plant capacity 30 points c) Average daily flow does not exceed plant capacity - A project where the average daily flow does not exceed the plant capacity, but where infiltration/inflow causes operational or other problems 10 points d) Note: Where treatment facilities were designed on the basis of the excess flow being removed the project shall receive the same point score as the treatment facilities. of sluby th udge/septage has been cited through a formal enforcement instrument ne Virgin Islands Department of Health, EPA or DPNR as causing 30 points 7.
+Page 7 of 16

+1 ago 7 01 10 a) Water Quality Violations - A project where the excessive flows attributable to I/I cause documented water quality degradation 60 points b) Average daily flow exceeds plant capacity - A project where excessive (I/I) causes the average daily flow to the treatment plant to exceed the plant capacity 30 points c) Average daily flow does not exceed plant capacity - A project where the average daily flow does not exceed the plant capacity, but where infiltration/inflow causes operational or other problems 10 points d) Note: Where treatment facilities were designed on the basis of the excess flow being removed the project shall receive the same point score as the treatment facilities.
+6. of sl by tl uitable disposal of sludge and/or septage - Present method for disposal udge/septage has been cited through a formal enforcement instrument he Virgin Islands Department of Health, EPA or DPNR as causing th, nuisance or environmental problems.
+30 points 7.
 Imminent failure - Documented evidence that major facilities have exceeded their useful life and are in danger of failure which would result in a major prolonged discharge of inadequately treated sewage, which cannot be corrected without major capital construction. a) Structural condition of sewer/stormwater collection systems - A line inspection by the CCTV determines the structural integrity deterioration of an existing line and manholes.
 70 points b) Condition of equipment - Facilities equipment are not in working condition and need to be upgraded.
-Including but not limited to instrumentation, pumps, and flow meters among others.
-10 points b) c) d) Unsu of sli by th healt Imm life inad a) attributable to I/I cause documented water quality degradation b) Average daily flow exceeds plant capacity - A project where excessive (I/I) causes the average daily flow to the treatment plant to exceed the plant capacity c) Average daily flow does not exceed plant capacity - A project where the average daily flow does not exceed the plant capacity, but where infiltration/inflow causes operational or other problems d) Note: Where treatment facilities were designed on the basis of the excess flow being removed the project shall receive the same point score as the treatment facilities.
-Unsuitable disposal of sludge and/or septage - Present method for disposal of sludge/septage has been cited through a formal enforcement instrument by the Virgin Islands Department of Health, EPA or DPNR as causing health, nuisance or environmental problems.
-Imminent failure - Documented evidence that major facilities have exceeded life and are in danger of failure which would result in a major prolonged inadequately treated sewage, which cannot be corrected without major capital a) Structural condition of sewer/stormwater collection systems - A line inspection by the CCTV determines the structural integrity deterioration of an existing line and manholes. b) Condition of equipment - Facilities equipment are not in working condition and need to be upgraded.
 Including but not limited to c) Structural condition of facilities - Pump Stations facilities or Conveyance Systems must be upgraded based on previous engineering inspections.
 Such as wet well, dry well, electrical system, plumbing system, building structural repairs, fencing among others.